Two Temple Place: Intermediate owners

 Since the Astor family sold the house it has had various owners: Sun Life of Canada owned the building from 1919 to 1928, who named it Sun of Canada House.
 In 1928 it was purchased by the Society of Incorporated Accountants and Auditors naming it the Incorporated Accountants Hall.
 On 19 February 1929 the building was opened as the "Head Office of the Society" by H.R.H. the Duke and Duchess of York.
 Smith & Nephew purchased the building in 1960 which served as its headquarters.

 On 24 July 1944 the building, named "Astor House" at the time, was hit by a German flying bomb, which caused considerable damage to the house, including burst plumbing that resulted in some flooding, damaging expensive works of art, including works by William Silver Frith.
 The building, called "Accountants Hall" on the damage report, was deemed as suitable to be "partially demolished" and was fully restored between 1949 and 1951.

 The Bulldog Trust

-It is now managed and preserved by The Bulldog Trust, a charitable organization, and is hired out for personal and functions.
+It is now managed and preserved by The Bulldog Trust, a charitable organisation, and is hired out for personal and functions.
 It opened to the public as a gallery in October 2011.